hermeznetwork/docs/docs/developers/protocol/hermez-protocol/protocol.md

 ```

 ### Forging
 When the coordinator calls the `forging` function, the L1CoordinatorTxs, L2Txs and feeTxsData data is sent as input to the smart contract function.
 This data can be retrieved by querying the arguments of the function call.
-To allow this data retrieval from a regular ethereum node, we must force that the call is not made from a smart contract:
+To allow this data retrieval from a regular Ethereum node, we must force that the call is not made from a smart contract:
 ```
 assert(msg.sender == tx.origin)
 ```